NileshGarg001/Car-Rental-System/README.md

 5. Exit the program by selecting the appropriate option in the menu.

 ## Limitations
-The Project is only a simplified version of a car rental system designed to show a high level view of howthese things work.
-It is not intended for actual usage purpose.
+The Project is only a simplified version of a car rental system designed to show a high level view of how these things work.
+It is not intended for actual usage .

 ## Contact